Caring For Pets During An Emergency

 - At least three days worth of food and plenty of extra water.

 - Extra medications, if your pet takes them.

 - Pet sanitation supplies.

 - The pet's immunization and medical records.
-The County's Animal Control Center will require these if your pet stays there during an emergency.
+The County's Animal Services will require these if your pet stays there during an emergency.

 Your pet should be licensed, as required by County law.
-And consider micro-chipping; you can have your pet micro-chipped at the Animal Control Center in Baldwin or at a veterinary hospital.
+And consider micro-chipping; you can have your pet micro-chipped at the Animal Services Center in Baldwin or at a veterinary hospital.

 The Maryland Emergency Management Agency website contains more useful information about disaster preparedness for pets and livestock.